 (3.)
 It also has Snap Circuits hardware, which allows the students build electronic circuits.
 This is to teach the student the basics of electricity and electronics.

-This club is specifically for high school students who have expressed interested in making a difference within our school.
-Students will create and review policies and procedures already in place such Student Handbook, Student Ambassadors Program, Anti-Bullying Campaign, and other student related issues.
+This club is specifically for high school students who have expressed interest in making a difference within our school.
+Students will create and review policies and procedures already in place such as the Student Handbook, Student Ambassadors Program, Anti-Bullying Campaign, and other student related issues.

-Lego Club provides an opportunity for students to develop new friendships, foster and maintenance current friendships and gain experience with social interactions with their neuro-typical peers while playing LEGOS.
+Lego Club provides an opportunity for students to show their creativity as they work with peers to complete challenges.
 It allows our students to link their academic learning to practical application when utilizing LEGOS in areas such as Math, Engineering, Science, Art and Technology.

-map reading and scavenger hunt in the neighborhood, a tour of a working dairy, and shopping for supplies for a cookout in the park.
-Past projects include working at food banks, the Goodwill, assisting a teacher’s organization, and helping our sister schools in Chandler and Mesa.
+Past projects include working at food banks, Goodwill, assisting a teacher’s organization, and volunteering to mentor students at our campuses in Chandler and Mesa.